-It’s September, which means that just over the horizon is the end of the year shopping season and mega-sales days.
+It’s Q4, which means that just over the horizon is the end of the year shopping season and mega-sales days.
 With all of the uncertainty that 2020 has brought, we want our clients to be as ready as possible to make the most of the end of the year shopping season.

 Due to the Covid-enforced lockdowns we’ve experienced this year we’ve seen several digital trends accelerate; more of us of all ages are comfortable shopping online, using digital technology to connect with each other and stay informed or entertained at home.

 Combining this growth in digital fluency with the increased price-sensitivity among many consumers now facing financial challenges means that this end-of-year season is predicted to be one of the biggest online shopping seasons ever.

 When we talk about end-of-year shopping season, we’re not just talking about December and the lead up to Christmas.
 For NZ online stores we recommend planning for sales beginning from Labour Weekend onwards.
 Here’s our list of the “Mega-Sales” days and major seasonal shopping periods ahead:

 From December 1st – Christmas shopping online orders

 December 31st – New Year’s and Summer Sales

 All of these dates can be utilised to drive sales, but to maximize results over the full season will require a bit of planning now, which will pay off for the rest of the year and into Summer 2021.